Posted in

 Quick Verdict

 Best For: Small offices, nurseries, dorm rooms, and bedrooms up to 200 sq. ft.
-A compact smart purifier with Alexa integration, whisper-quiet operation, and proven HEPA filtration.
-Total Score: 4.2/5
+A compact Alexa-compatible purifier that offers seamless remote control making it an excellent choice for those in the smart home ecosystem despite the lack of an on-board air sensor.
+It features whisper-quiet operation and proven True HEPA filtration.

 What we like